9 Crucial Steps to Alzheimer’s Planning

 STEP 1 Start Your Alzheimer’s Planning Immediately

 Remember to bring important documents with you to your consultation.
 These documents should include any wills, trusts, powers of attorney, health care directives, and other important estate planning documents that may be useful for your Alzheimer’s planning.
-Documents pertaining to financial assets should also be shown to your attorney.
+Documents about financial assets should also be shown to your attorney.
 An Alzheimer’s planning attorney will be able to evaluate the situation and provide guidance in determining what steps you should take.
 Taking appropriate action now can save you lots of time and money down the road, typically helping you avoid a court-mandated guardianship proceeding later.

-STEP 2 Consider Drafting a Durable Health Care Directive(s) and a Living Will
+STEP 2: Consider Drafting a Durable Health Care Directive(s) and a Living Will

 THE BENEFITS OF A DURABLE HEALTH CARE POWER OF ATTORNEY AND LIVING WILL ARE IMMENSE